spatiotemporal-data/spatiotemporal-data.github.io/posts/c067mrd.md

 <br>

-One question confused me a lot: What is the difference among state space model (SSM), dynamic factor model (DFM), and temporal matrix factorization (TMF).
+One question confused me a lot: What is the difference among state space model (SSM), dynamic factor model (DFM), and temporal matrix factorization (TMF)?

 - SSM & DFM: